Bklieger/ProxyGPT/README.md

     INSECURE_DEBUG (bool)

 Note that both rate limits can be active and enforced simultaneously.
+There is also an INSTALLED_MODULES array which can be modified to remove modules that power unwanted features.

 4. Set the environment variables in .env.
 See [Environment Variables](#environment-variables).
 5. Run with or without Docker.
 See [Running with Docker](#running-with-docker) and [Running without Docker](#running-without-docker).